 The best part is that Netflix hasn’t limited this feature to just some subscription tiers — rather, regardless of what plan you may have, you can start downloading and watching offline today.
-If you’ve got an Android or iOS device, offline viewing is now a possibility.
+As long as you’re using a compatible devices and software, offline viewing is now a possibility.

 There are some stipulations, of course.
 As mentioned above, Netflix’s own series are the first to be available for download, and it’s not yet clear how many titles outside of Netflix’s own creation will be available.
 The service is also currently limited to mobile devices and won’t work on a laptop, so those who want to watch a larger screen will need to do so on a tablet.
 Still, this is a major move for the service, especially for those in areas where high-speed internet is hard to come by.